-- two-hour lecture and - two-hour tutorial/laboratory - a minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy the reading and assignment expectations. - You will need to allocate up to 5 hours per week in some weeks, for use of a computer to access the Oracle databases.
+- one-hour seminar - three-hour studio - a minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy the reading and assignment expectations. - You will need to allocate up to 5 hours per week in some weeks, for use of a computer, including time for newsgroups/discussion groups.